Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Walk through UNESCO-listed thousand-year-old cedar forests and view a 25 metre tall giant cedar tree estimated to be up to 7,200 years old at Yakusugi Land.
 With a number of walking trails on the island, we may visit some of the many waterfalls as well.
 The Yakusugi Museum displays the ecology, history and industry of the forests on Yakushima Island.
 Here you can learn about the Yakushima cedar trees, the products that come from them and how they were harvested.

 Suwanosejima, one of the Tokara Islands, has a population of about 70 people.
-We may visit or cruise past and admire the plumes of ash from the active volcano.
+Cruise past and admire the plumes of ash from the active volcano.
+During 1-8 May 2020 explosions occurred twice a day at Ontake Crater and produced plumes that rose as high as 1km above the crater rim.
+Material was ejected 400m from the crater.

 Kayak through the large mangrove forests at the central east coast of the island.
 While on the island, keep your eyes open for many endangered and threatened bird species including the prefectural bird, Lidth’s Jay, a bird with blue and red plumage.
 At Kinsakubaru Virgin Forest, flying spider-monkey tree ferns tower overhead like giant parasols and broad-leaf elephant ear plants, the inspiration for the leaf-umbrella carried by Totoro in the movie My Neighbor Totoro, can be found.
 The species of flying spider-monkey tree ferns have retained the same form from 300 million years ago.
 Look for the endangered Amami black rabbit – one of the most primitive species of rabbit alive today.
 While Amami Oshima has a rich ecosystem on land, its underwater ecosystem is equally diverse.
 The Kuroshio Current brings warm tropical water from the south, sustaining the world’s northernmost coral reefs.